 Note: If you do not find the program you need in Control Panel, open the Lenovo ThinkVantage Tools program navigation window and double-click the dimmed icon to install the program you need.
 Then, follow the instructions on the screen.
 When the installation process completes, the program icon will be activated, and you can find the program in Control Panel.

-The programs and the corresponding sections and green texts in Control Panel are listed in the following table.
+The following table lists the programs and the corresponding sections and green texts in Control Panel.

 Table 2.
 Programs in Control Panel